-"Mezzogiorno without the mafia".
-This is how Germany's former federal chancellor Helmut Schmidt called the state of the East German economy in 2005.
-Uwe Müller, a German journalist, spoke of the "Disaster of German Unity" (Supergau Deutsche Einheit).
+"Mezzogiorno without the mafia" was how Germany's former federal chancellor Helmut Schmidt assessed the state of the East German economy in 2005 while German journalist Uwe Müller described the situation as the "Worst Case Scenario for German Unity".

-These negative judgements about German unification are not justified.
-There are three main reasons that demand a more optimistic reading of the process and its outcome.1
+Arguably, these negative assessments of the success of German unification are unjustified.
+There are three main reasons that demand a more optimistic reading of the process and its outcome.

 - 1. The radical economic transformation of East Germany was unavoidable.
 The new-found freedom of East Germans led to a dramatic surge in the mobility of labour which had to be countered with drastic measures.
-There were no realistic alternatives to immediate monetary union, rapid privatisation, massive economic subsidies and public investments.
-The Germans chose the right path.
-They can be proud of it. - 2.
-The outcome of the economic transformation is better than generally assumed yet worse than the expectations of the early 1990s.
-Hence German economic unification is a partial success, no less but also no more.
-That it is no more has nothing to do with political failures of unification.
-It is rather the consequence of the fundamental and widespread damage done to East Germany's economy by over forty years of socialist rule.
-In fact, a four decade long isolation from the world market caused severe and lasting repercussions for East Germany (and for Central Europe).
+Immediate monetary union, rapid privatisation and massive economic subsidies and investments were by and large the only alternative instruments that stood a realistic chance at the time.
+The Germans have chosen the right path and they can be proud of it. - 2.
+The outcome of these economic transformation measures is better than generally assumed yet worse than the expectations of the early 1990s - hence, they may be considered a partial success.
+The absence of even better results is not due to political failures but is rooted in the fundamental and widespread damage to East Germany's economy by over forty years of socialist rule.
+A four decade long absence from the world market caused severe and lasting repercussions for East Germany and Central Europe. - 3.
+The continued lack of innovative strength of East Germany's industry is one of the main reasons for the discrepancy in productivity rates between the East and the West.
+At the same time, however, high levels of operational flexibility and comparatively low labour unit costs provide competitive advantages.
+However, the political approach has to adapt accordingly.
+1